Sion, Switzerland: Medieval Sion

-From the late middle ages to the end of the ancien régime
+From the Late Middle Ages to the end of the ancien régime

 From the middle of the 14th century to 1475, the history of Sion was filled with wars and destruction.
 Bishop Witschard Tavel tried to reduce the privileges of the cathedral collegiate chapter and the citizenry with the support of the Count of Savoy.
 In 1352, Sion was conquered, pillaged and plundered by an army from Savoy.
-In 1373, the Bishop bought back the majority of the fief of Sion from the de Greysier family.
-Majorie Castle became the Bishop's residence and the maior was now appointed by the Bishop every year.
+In 1373, the bishop bought back the majority of the fief of Sion from the de Greysier family.
+Majorie Castle became the bishop's residence and the maior was now appointed by the bishop every year.
 Sion was attacked and looted in 1384, again during the Raron affair in 1418 and finally in 1475 during the Burgundian Wars.

 During this period, the citizenry strove to defend their acquired privileges and whenever possible to expand those rights.
 In 1414, the city council approved a new set of statutes for the citizens.
 In 1433, Bishop Andreas dei Benzi approved a strict set of regulations concerning the granting of citizenship rights to applicants.
-Two years later, in 1435, he allowed the city council to appoint the Bishop's representative to Sion.
+Two years later, in 1435, he allowed the city council to appoint the bishop's representative to Sion.
 He retained only the right to approve or reject the council's choice.
 In 1560, the citizenry bought the office of Viztum from the feudal landholder, the de Chevron family.
 A year earlier the bishop assigned the office of salterus to the citizenry.
-So by the mid 16th century, the city enjoyed a nearly total autonomy.
+Thus, by the mid 16th century, the city enjoyed a nearly total autonomy.

 In the 16th century, due to a strong immigration from the German-speaking Upper Valais, Sion/Sitten became almost totally German speaking.
 The town council minutes were written in Latin until 1540, when they changed to German.
 Official invoices changed to German in 1600.

-The 17th and 18th Centuries were a peaceful time in Sion.
-The new city hall was built on Grand-Pont between 1657–65.
+The 17th and 18th centuries were a peaceful time in Sion.
+The new city hall was built on Grand-Pont between 1657 and 1665.
 In 1788, a fire broke out in the city.
 It damaged Majoria and Tourbillon castles and destroyed 115 of the 284 inhabited houses.